"In the News" and "On the Internet"

 Wausau, 11/30/2009, Daily Herald Frontpage (PDF)

---- The front page features an article titled Downtown Grocery Cultivates Awareness with a Q & A with Kevin Korpela about how it recovered from a downturn in sales in late 2008 along with much of the rest of the economy while continuing to push "buy-local" movement.
+with a Q & A with Kevin Korpela about how it recovered from a downturn in sales in late 2008 along with much of the rest of the economy while continuing to push "buy-local" movement.

 --- Also, the article above was published on 11/30/09 in the following newspapers: Appleton Post Cresent, Marshfield News Herald, Stevens Point Journal, and the Wisconsin Rapids Tribune.